danielsinderson/personal-website/src/pages/posts/Vocoder-1.md

 **ODE TO PLATO’S CAMERA**
-The brain is a solvent.
+The mind is a solvent.
 It hurts.
 Stapling the errors in my eye sockets to my brain,
 this is us being here: walking the bike path, holding hands, wind and